luxonis/depthai/python-api/README.md

 - `depthai.cpython-37m-arm-linux-gnueabihf.so` built for Raspbian 10 & Python 3.7

 # Examples
 `test.py` - depth example
 `test_cnn.py` - CNN inference example

-Run `python3 test_cnn.py` on a system with OpenVINO installed to run a MobileNet-SSD 20-class object detector from the 12MP color camera video stream.
-And run `python3 test.py` to run depth alone.
-We are still working on getting depth and AI to run together without crashing.  :-)  So that is not available yet.

 # Conversion of existing trained models into Intel Movidius binary format
 OpenVINO toolkit contains components which allow conversion of existing supported trained `Caffe and Tensorflow` models into Intel Movidius binary format through the Intermediate Representation (IR) format.
 Example of the conversion:
-1. The  command `python3 <path-to-openvino-folder>/deployment_tools/model_optimizer/mo.py --model_name ResNet50 --output_dir ResNet50_IR_FP16 --framework tf --data_type FP16 --input_model inference_graph.pb` will produce the following contents: `./ResNet50_IR_FP16, ResNet50.bin, ResNet50.mapping, ResNet50.xml.` Where `ResNet50.xml` is a file containing execution graph for this network; `ResNet50.bin` is weights file; and `ResNet50.mapping` contains mapping between layers in original public/custom model and layers within IR.
+1. The  command `<path-to-openvino-folder>/deployment_tools/model_optimizer/python3 mo.py --model_name ResNet50 --output_dir ResNet50_IR_FP16 --framework tf --data_type FP16 --input_model inference_graph.pb` will produce the following contents: `./ResNet50_IR_FP16, ResNet50.bin, ResNet50.mapping, ResNet50.xml.` Where `ResNet50.xml` is a file containing execution graph for this network; `ResNet50.bin` is weights file; and `ResNet50.mapping` contains mapping between layers in original public/custom model and layers within IR.
 2. Weights (.bin) and graph (.xml) produced on the previous step will be required for building a blob file.
 `myriad_compile` tool comes bundled with OpenVINO package and is used for blob generation.
 When producing blobs, the following constraints must be applied: `CMX-SLICES = 8 SHAVES = 8 INPUT-FORMATS = 8 OUTPUT-FORMATS= FP16/FP32 (Make changes in host code for meta frame display accordingly).` Example of command execution: `<path-to-openvino-folder>/deployment_tools/inference_engine/lib/intel64/myriad_compile -m ./ResNet50.xml -o ResNet50.blob -ip U8 -VPU_PLATFORM VPU_2480 -VPU_NUMBER_OF_SHAVES 8 -VPU_NUMBER_OF_CMX_SLICES 8`

-# Disparity Depth Calibration
+# Calibration
 For better depth image quality, you need a stereo calibration.
 To do it, you have to:
 1. Print the chessboard for calibration.
 The picture can be found in the `resources` folder (resources/calibration-chess-board.png)
 2. Start python3 script: type `python3 calibration_pipeline.py` in the terminal.
 Two streams left and right will show up.
 Each window will contain a polygon.